phenogit/phenogit.github.io/kit-korner-notes.markdown

         1N: 17-19 balanced with a heart stopper Stayman and transfers over that, with a transfer into hearts being a spade invite

+    1C -(P)-1D-(1S);
+    2N!-(P)-??

+        !: 2N is 20-21, possibly a good 19, with a spade stopper

+        3C: Forces 3D, follow up 3H is to play
+            3D
+                3S: Both minors
+                3N: Mild slam try in diamonds
+                4C: Strong slam try in clubs
+                4D: Strong slam try in diamonds
+                4H: RKC for diamonds
+        3D: Transfer to hearts, at least invitational 2N bidder rejects with 3H, 3S to show 3 card support and offer a choice, 3N to play, or drive to 4H
+        3H: Mild slam try in clubs
+        3S: Stayman for hearts
+        3N: To play

     1C-(P)-1D-(1N!);
     ??